Ariane flight VA245: Launch date

 The Arianespace launch of 2018 took place on 20 October 2018 at 01:45:28 UTC (19 October 2018 22:45:28 local time) from Ariane Launch Complex No. 3 (ELA 3) in Kourou, French Guiana.

 Pre-flight activities

 The different parts of the spacecraft arrived in French Guiana between April 24 and May 9.
 Deployment testing of BepiColombos MTM 2 solar arrays (which will generate up to 11.2 kW of power) were performed at the Guiana Space Centre in the SC5 facilities.
 The MMO was integrated on the MPO between August 20 and 21.
 They were both integrated on the MTM between September 19 and 20 to complete BepiColombo.
 BepiColombo was assembled with its payload adapter on October 4, integrated on the launch vehicle on October 9, and enclosed within the fairing on October 11.
-The launch readiness review toko place on 17 October 2018 in Kourou to authorise the start of the final operations.
+The launch readiness review took place on 17 October 2018 in Kourou to authorise the start of the final operations.